Temporary process for pavement café licence applications

 We can send you the application form and guidance by post or email.

-You can send your completed application form with the relevant documents by email to email@example.com or post:
+Send your completed application form with the relevant documents by email to firstname.lastname@example.org or post it to:

 Cecil Ward Building